Orb of fire

 “There ’s not the smallest orb which thou behold’st

 Orbs of fire are fast, powerful, extremely durable horrors with access to brutal Fire Magic and the ability to inflict bad mutations.
-These end-game game-ending monsters have traumatized many adventurers who died just before reaching the Orb of Zot.
-They can occasionally be found throughout the Realm of Zot or in certain Ziggurat floors, and are almost always found in the Orb chamber of Zot:5.
+These end-game monsters have traumatized many adventurers who died just before reaching the Orb of Zot.
+They can occasionally be found throughout the Realm of Zot or in certain Ziggurat floors, and are always found in the Orb chamber of Zot:5.

 Tips & Tricks